-Likelihood Impact Risk Rating Inherent Risk 3 4 12 VERY HIGH $ \clubsuit$ Current Risk 2 3 6 MEDIUM Current Controls • The Investment Strategy is in accordance with LGPS investment regulations and is documented, reviewed and approved by the NPF Committee.
-The Strategy at the triennia nt the expected retu rns assumed by the actuary Investment per erformance is mo nitored against the Fund's strategic benchmark.
-U U ew takes place o I Working Party. f the Fund's asset a llocation strategy / by the dviser provides s the investment pecialist guidance t strategy. o the Pension Fu ind Action Required Continue to m nonitor via existin g processes.
-Responsibility · (Financial Strate ant - Pensions & egy & Accounting) Treasury Timescale On-going
+Likelihood Impact Risk Rating Inherent Risk 3 4 12 VERY HIGH \ Current Risk 2 3 6 MEDIUM \(\) Current Controls The investment strategy is in accordance with LGPS investment regulations and is documented, reviewed and approved by the Pension Fund Committee.
+The Strategy at the triennia nt the expected retu rns assumed by the actuary Investment per erformance is mo nitored against the Fund's strategic benchmark. - ew takes place o I Working Party. f the Fund's asset a llocation strategy by the An external adviser provides specialist guidance to the Pension Fund Committee on the investment strategy.
+Action Required Continue to monitor via existing processes.
+Responsibility r (Financial Servi ant - Pensions & • Timescale On-going